Limits on the Precision of Catenane Molecular Motors: Insights from Thermodynamics and Molecular Dynamics Simulations: Simulation Details

 Here, \(k_{ij}\) is the harmonic force constant between the two particles \(i\) and \(j\).
 Groups of three adjacent ring particles also have angular potentials to help maintain their circular shape, and these potentials take the form

 where \(\theta_{ijk}\) is the angle formed by the three particles \(i\), \(j\), and \(k\) in that order, \(\theta_{0,ijk}\) is the equilibrium angle, and \(K_{ijk}\) is the angular force constant.
-These spring and angular interactions keep the bonded structure of the rings and tetrahedrons.
-All particle pairs also interact through a modified Lennard-Jones potential,
+These spring and angular interactions maintain the bonded structure of the rings and tetrahedrons.
+All particle pairs also interact through a 12-6 potential,

 with \(\epsilon_{\mathrm{R},ij}\) controlling the repulsion between particles \(i\) and \(j\), and \(\epsilon_{\mathrm{A},ij}\) controlling the attraction.
 The effective pair radius is \(\sigma_{ij}\).
 Each pair of particles is at least volume-excluding, with \(\epsilon_{\mathrm{R},ij} > 0\), but not all interactions have an attractive component given by \(\epsilon_{\mathrm{A},ij} \ge 0\).
-The only attractive interactions are between the shuttling ring (green) and binding site (orange) particles and also between the FTC component (blue and red) and catalytic site (white) particles.
+The only attractive interactions are between the shuttling ring (green) and binding site (orange) particles and also between the FTC components (blue and red) and catalytic site (white) particles.
 All of these interactions are time-independent; the motor is not driven by temporally modulating any potentials.

 To place the motor into an out-of-equilibrium state and measure its current, we use the simulation setup depicted in Fig.~\ref{fig:system}.
 The motor is confined to the inner simulation cube with the simple Lennard-Jones wall potential